-Stage of arboricultural inspection and supervision Compliance documentation and photos must include Prior to any site works Project Arborist to hold pre construction site meeting with the principal contractor to discuss methods and importance of tree protection measures and resolve any issues in relation to feasibility of tree protection requirements that may arise.
+Compliance documentation and photos must include Project Arborist to hold pre construction site meeting with the principal contractor to discuss methods and importance of tree protection measures and resolve any issues in relation to feasibility of tree protection requirements that may arise.
 Project Arborist to mark all trees approved for removal under DA consent.
-The project arborist must install or supervise the installation of tree protection fencing, trunk protection, ground protection and traffic height control beam.
+The project arborist must install or supervise the installation of tree protection fencing, trunk protection, ground protection and drip irrigation.